nexusformat/definitions/misc/impatient/index.rst

      * The file will include the necessary fields for yet unforeseen ways to analyse the data.
-     * If something is wrong with the data it becomes possible to figure out what went wrong.
+     * If something is wrong with the data, it becomes possible to figure out what went wrong.
      * There is a better record of what has been measured.
        This helps to protect against scientific fraud.
 Application definitions
-   For common measurement techniques with well defined data reduction and analysis steps, data files with all the required fields included can be processed automatically.
+   For common measurement techniques with well-defined data reduction and analysis steps, data files with all the required fields included can be processed automatically.
 The NeXus application definitions serve the role of defining which fields are needed for a given measurement type.